danitrave/CapitalCitiesGame/docs/source/classification.rst

 ::

-   python3 SCALT.py read_counts.py -Notation gene_symbol
+   python3 SCALT.py read_counts.tsv -Notation gene_symbol

 Or:

 ::

-   python3 SCALT.py read_counts.py --Notation gene_symbol
+   python3 SCALT.py read_counts.tsv --Notation gene_symbol

 By default, a cell is classified if it expresses at leat **250** genes.
 Managing the SCALT.py parameters, this threshold che be modified as follows:

 ::

-   python3 SCALT.py read_counts.py -Min 500
+   python3 SCALT.py read_counts.tsv -Min 500

 Or:

 ::

-   python3 SCALT.py read_counts.py --Threshold 500
+   python3 SCALT.py read_counts.tsv --Threshold 500

 In addition, the computational time can be reduced if the number of processors is increased as reported:

 ::

-   python3 SCALT.py read_counts.py -CPUs 4
+   python3 SCALT.py read_counts.tsv -CPUs 4

 Or:

 ::

-   python3 SCALT.py read_counts.py --CPUs 4
+   python3 SCALT.py read_counts.tsv --CPUs 4

 Make sure to have available the number of desidered processors in your machine.